Minimalism in Art, Architecture and Design

 What is Minimalism?

-Breaking away from the excessively expressive Abstract Expressionism, Minimalism stripped its artworks of any form of meaningful, symbolic, emotional and personal content and began exploring the essence and substance of things.
-Just like Action Painting relied on gesture to convey a feeling, Minimalists used the medium and material of its works to highlight the simplicity through sleek, geometric works that offered a radically different, literal and objective aesthetic appeal.
-The artists employed prefabricated industrial materials, as well as extremely simple, often repeated geometric forms and pure qualities of color, form and space in order to allow the viewer an immediate, visual response.
+Breaking away from the excessively expressive Abstract Expressionism, Minimalism art stripped its artworks of any form of meaningful, symbolic, emotional and personal content and began exploring the essence and substance of things.
+Just like Action Painting relied on gesture to convey a feeling, Minimalist art used the medium and material of its works to highlight the simplicity through sleek, geometric works that offered a radically different, literal and objective aesthetic appeal.
+The minimalist artists employed prefabricated industrial materials, as well as extremely simple, often repeated geometric forms and pure qualities of color, form and space in order to allow the viewer an immediate, visual response.
 As such, a Minimalist artwork did not refer to anything other than itself, which is exactly what these artists wanted to portray in the first place.
 Their geometric abstraction did not describe anything, neither the external world nor the narrative of a story; the neutral monochromatic palette of primary colors was only there to delineate space, rather than express a feeling; the raw, mass-produced traditional materials did not symbolize or represent anything else but their own selves.
 As a result, Minimalism and its objects blurred the line between two and three dimensions, painting and sculpture.

 Less is More – The Concepts Behind Minimal Art